-Though insurance can be expensive on a Dodge Charger, you may be able to lower your premium.
-The following tips may be able to help you save money on your car insurance:
+Though insurance can be expensive for a Dodge Charger, you may be able to lower your premium with the following tips:

-- Bundle and stack discounts: Often, the most significant discounts offered by insurance companies are the multi-policy and multi-car discounts.
-Bundling your home and auto insurance with the same company could equal big savings.
+- Bundle and stack discounts: Often, the most significant discounts offered by insurance companies are multi-policy and multi-car discounts.
+Bundling your home and auto insurance with the same company could also equate to high savings.
 Adding some of the best car insurance discounts — such as deals for maintaining a clean driving record or for being a member of a certain professional group — may also help you save.

-- Consider liability only: If you have an older car, you might be able to drop full coverage and get savings with liability only.
-The Insurance Information Institute recommends considering this option if your car’s value is less than 10 times the cost of insurance.
+- Consider liability only: If you need to insure an older car, you might be able to drop full coverage and save by having liability-only insurance.
+You could consider this option if your car’s value is less than 10 times the cost of insurance.

-- Increase your deductible: If you have comprehensive and collision coverage, increasing the deductible can save you on premium each month.
-However, before you increase your deductible, it may be wise to make sure you can afford to pay the deductible if you need to use the coverage.
+- Increase your deductible: If you have comprehensive and collision coverage, increasing the deductible can save you money on premiums.
+However, before you increase your deductible, make sure you can afford the out-of-pocket if you need to make a claim.

 - $100,000 bodily injury liability per person